 International students on student visas are to remain with the education provider with whom they originally enrolled for the first six calendar months of their course, or if the course is less than six months, for the duration of the course.
 If a student is undertaking a pre-requisite course, they are to remain with the provider of the pre-requisite course for the length of that course, and then with the education provider providing the principal course of study for the first six calendar months.

-If a Curtin student intends to change education provider before completing six calendar months of their principal course as described above, they must seek approval by obtaining a Letter of Release.
-For students who have not commenced their principal course of study at Curtin, this will be from Curtin International and students who have commenced their principal course should contact the Student Service Centre.
+If a Curtin student intends to change education provider before completing six calendar months of their principal course as described above, they must seek approval to change provider.
+Instructions for seeking this approval can be found on our International Student Transfer Procedures page.

 International students on a student visa are required to maintain a full time enrolment at all times to ensure their degree is completed in the minimum time.
 With the exception of a small number of courses, the full time enrolment is 100 credits.
 Students who fail to maintain a full time enrolment will be in breach of their student visa conditions.